-Figure 2 shows the frozen fraction of droplets when ATD was used as INP in contact and immersion freezing mode.
-The frozen fraction due to immersion freezing shown are for 800 nm particles and 3 s residence time in the ZINC chamber.
+Figure 2 shows the frozen fraction of droplets when ATD particles were used as INPs in contact and immersion freezing ing mode.
+The frozen fraction due to immersion freezing is shown for 800 nm particles and a 3 s residence time in the ZINC chamber.
 There is no significant difference in onset temperature for immersion and contact freezing for ATD.
 Figure 3 shows the frozen fraction for experiments performed with kaolinite.
-For this INP, the onset temperature of contact freezing is 3 K higher than for immersion freezing.
+For these INPs, the onset temperature of contact freezing is 3 K higher than for immersion freezing.
 Possible reasons for this will be discussed in Sects.
-5.5 and 5.6.
+5.2.3 and 5.2.4.